Resume

 Reference checks

 Employers typically ask for two or three professional references from past managers or colleagues to verify your work ethic and performance.
-Make sure your references are prepped and ready to give glowing feedback.
+Make sure to ask your references to ensure they’re prepped and ready to give glowing feedback.

 Job offer and negotiation